Tokyo Travel Guide

 Tips from author Martin Zatko

 Intrepid author Martin Zatko has explored every corner of Tokyo in a quest to better understand the machinations of this fascinating city.
-Here are some of his favorite places and experiences.
+Here are some of his favourite places and experiences.

-• Nakameguro, a charming neighborhood, remains more popular with expats than visitors.
+• Nakameguro, a charming neighbourhood, remains more popular with expats than visitors.
 It's worth popping by for a meal, a coffee, or a stroll along the banks of the Meguro-gawa.

 • Sake, the Japanese rice-booze, is a delight to drink in all its forms.
 You can head to an izakaya and have it served hot, housed in a lacquered box; take your pick of the stylish range of "cup sake" jars on offer at a specialist bar like Buri; or select one of the beautiful sake bottles (or even a simple carton) on sale at any convenience store.